Kathleen Turner: Stardom

 In 1988's toon-noir Who Framed Roger Rabbit, she was the speaking voice of cartoon femme fatale Jessica Rabbit, intoning the famous line, "I'm not bad, I'm just drawn that way."
 Her uncredited, sultry performance was acclaimed as "the kind of sexpot ball-breaker she was made for".
 (Amy Irving provided Jessica Rabbit's singing voice in the scene in which the character first appears in the movie.)
 That same year, Turner also appeared in Switching Channels, which was a loose remake of the 1940 hit film His Girl Friday; this, in turn, was a loose remake of the Ben Hecht-Charles MacArthur comedy The Front Page.

 Turner was the subject of the 1986 song "The Kiss of Kathleen Turner" by Austrian techno-pop singer Falco.
 In 1989, Turner teamed with Douglas and DeVito for a third time, in The War of the Roses, but this time as Douglas's disillusioned wife, with DeVito in the role of a divorce attorney who told their shared story.
 The New York Times praised the trio, saying that "Mr. Douglas and Ms. Turner have never been more comfortable a team ... each of them is at his or her comic best when being as awful as both are required to be here ...
 [Kathleen Turner is] evilly enchanting."
 In that film, Turner played a former gymnast and, as in other roles, did many of her own stunts.
-(She broke her nose two years after, filming 1991's V.I.
+(She broke her nose two years later, filming 1991's V.I.
 Warshawski.)